The Little Mermaid (1989 film): Music

 The Little Mermaid was considered by some as "the film that brought Broadway into cartoons".
 Alan Menken wrote the Oscar-winning score, and collaborated with Howard Ashman on the songs.
 One of the film's most prominent songs, "Part of Your World", was nearly cut from the film when it seemingly tested poorly with children, who became rowdy during the scene.
-This caused Jeffrey Katzenberg to feel that the song needed to be cut, an idea that was resisted by Musker, Clements and Keane.
+This caused Jeffrey Katzenberg to feel that the song needed to be cut, an idea that was resisted by Musker, Clements, Ashman, and Keane.
 Both Musker and Clements cited the similar situation of the song "Over the Rainbow" nearly being cut from 1939's The Wizard of Oz when it was appealing to Katzenberg.
 Keane pushed for the song to remain until the film was in a more finalized state.
 During a second test screening, the scene, now colorized and further developed, tested well with a separate child audience, and the musical number was kept.